jhallen/exorsim/README.md

 useful than some emulators which run under MS-Windows, but provide only a very rudimentary terimnal.

-Simulates 6800 CPU and the following peripherals:
+EXORsim Simulates 6800 CPU and the following peripherals:

 * ACIA-based serial port (UART)
   * EXORsim emulates an EXORterm 155 by converting its control sequences into ANSI ones